 Retail Investors play a vital role in SME IPOs.
 To be eligible as a Retail Investor, an individual must adhere to the following criteria:

-– Eligibility Criteria for Non-Institutional Investors
+– Eligibility Criteria for High Net worth Investors

 Non-Institutional Investors (NIIs) are high-net-worth individuals.
 To be eligible as an NII in SME IPOs, an investor must meet the following criteria: